EmoteBot/EmoteCollector/README.md

 Once you've found an emoji you'd like to use, just send it as if you were sending a regular Discord emoji (e.g. :speedtest:).
 It will be detected and sent by the bot.
 Using semicolons (;thonkang;) is also supported.

+If you don't want the bot to respond to you, you can run `ec/toggle`.
+If the server is opt-in, this will enable the bot response instead.
+If you have permissions to manage emojis on a server, you can run `ec/toggleserver` to make the auto response opt-in.

 Note that this bot is still in <em>beta</em> status, and is subject to change at any time until it becomes stable.

 - To add the bot to your server, visit https://discordapp.com/oauth2/authorize?client_id=405953712113057794&scope=bot&permissions=355392.